blender/blender/doc/python_api/rst/bge_types/bge.types.KX_GameObject.rst

       :return: the first object hit or None if no object or object does not match prop
       :rtype: :class:`KX_GameObject`

-   .. method:: rayCast(objto, objfrom, dist, prop, face, xray, poly)
+   .. method:: rayCast(objto, objfrom, dist, prop, face, xray, poly, mask)

       Look from a point/object to another point/object and find first object hit within dist that matches prop. if poly is 0, returns a 3-tuple with object reference, hit point and hit normal or (None, None, None) if no hit.